Skip to main content Skip to footer

 Managing multiple projects at once can get messy very quickly.
-Between evenly distributing resources, handling shifting priorities, and ensuring overall alignment with strategic goals, It’s common for portfolio project managers to feel overwhelmed.
+Between evenly distributing resources, handling shifting priorities, and ensuring overall alignment with strategic goals, it’s common for portfolio project managers to feel overwhelmed.
 That’s why portfolio management, which the Project Management Institute defines as “a way to bridge the gap between strategy and implementation,” is so essential.
-A structured portfolio management system allows teams to gain control over their project portfolios — to cohesively manage all projects to completion.
+A structured portfolio management system helps teams take control of their project portfolios and manage all projects to completion.

 What is a project portfolio?